 Spending Time in the 18th Century

 In January 2010, Diane was invited by the Lexington Historical Society to teach colonial-era songs to a group of singers who appear in period dress as guides and reenactors.
-She researched songs from the time, including many written to promote either rebellion or loyalty to the crown, as the group includes reenactors from both the British and American sides.
-She creates sheet music for the group, runs weekly rehearsals, and directs them at various events presented by the society.
+She researches songs from the 1700s, including many written to promote either rebellion or loyalty to the crown, as the group includes reenactors from both the British and American sides.
+She creates sheet music for the group, runs weekly rehearsals, and directs them at various events.

 Inspired by the variety and vitality of the songs brought to the group, Diane created a program similar to her "Exploring Women's History" program, calling it "Songs of the Revolution."
-She presents this program at museums and historical societies throughout Massachusetts, performing in a gown that she sewed by hand, learning to do so in a workshop in Concord.
+She presents this program at museums and historical societies throughout Massachusetts, performing in a gown that she sewed by hand.

-In 2011, Diane teamed with Jonathan again to create her second holiday CD, The Old New Year.
-Many of the songs come from Diane's annual holiday concert, which she offers every year in Arlington.
+In 2011 Diane teamed with Jonathan again to create her second holiday CD, The Old New Year.
+Many of the songs came from her annual holiday concert, a long-running tradition.

 Diane was called on to provide music for other events in Lexington, including the show "In Their Own Words," a depiction of the events of April 19, when the first shots of the Revolutionary War were fired on Lexington Green.
 She also was a presenter in the Lexington Historical Society's Living History program, performing Colonial music in the barn of the Hancock-Clarke House for visitors from all over the world.

-In 2011, Diane provided music for a Veterans' Day event sponsored by the Lexington Historical Society that included Civil War reeenactors.
-To look the part she hand-sewed a gown from an 1850s pattern (it took over seven yards of reproduction fabric!).
+In 2011 Diane provided music for a Veterans' Day event sponsored by the Lexington Historical Society that included Civil War reeenactors.
+To look the part she sewed by hand a hoop-skirted gown from an 1850s pattern (with over seven yards of reproduction fabric).
 She then created a new program called "Home, Sweet Home -- A Civil War Sampler," presenting the stirring music of that poignant and fascinating conflict.

-In 2012, she released the companion CD for that program, with the same name.
+In 2012 Diane released the companion CD for that program.
 Recording once again at her favorite studio, Straight Up Music, she collaborated with engineer Larry Luddecke and several talented musicians to create a tribute to classics of Americana, the roots of popular American music.

-Diane performed the companion program for "A Victorian Christmas" throughout the Boston area in December.
-One of her favorite venues was a two-day open house at Longfellow House, where she delighted in performing "I Heard the Bells" in the music room/library of Henry's beautiful home, the site of much heartbreak for him and his family.
-Visitors delighted in both the music and the sight of Diane in her festive hoop-skirted gown, which fit perfectly in the mid-1800s surroundings.
+Diane has brought "A Victorian Christmas" to many historic houses, libraries, and halls.
+The ideal setting was a two-day open house at Longfellow House, where she delighted in performing "I Heard the Bells" in the music room/library of Henry's beautiful home, the site of much heartbreak for him and his family.
+Visitors delighted in both the music and the sight of Diane in her festive hoop-skirted gown, which fit perfectly into the mid-1800s surroundings.